jeffjohannsen/Predicting_Yelp_Review_Quality/README.md

 My original data came in 5 json files.
 The first step was to simplify, combine, and store these files in a way that would be easily searchable for future data analysis, cleaning, and feature engineering.

 The main Extract, Transform, Load (ETL) Pipeline utilized Apache Spark to convert the original json files into a Postgres Database hosted on AWS RDS.

+> **2026 Update**: The pipeline has been refactored to use local Parquet files instead of PostgreSQL/AWS RDS for simplified deployment and reduced infrastructure dependencies.

 ![Data Storage Process](images/pyspark_etl_pipeline.png)